About

 Docker

-The official images can be found here, simply type docker pull apache/iggy
+The official Apache Iggy images can be found in Docker Hub, simply type docker pull apache/iggy

 to pull the image.